slevithan/regex/README.md

 ## 💎 Features

-- A modern regex baseline so you don't need to continually opt into best practices:
+- A modern regex baseline so you don't need to continually opt-in to best practices.
   - Always-on flag <kbd>v</kbd> gives you the best level of Unicode support, extra features, and strict errors.
   - Always-on implicit flag <kbd>x</kbd> allows you to freely add whitespace and comments to your regexes.
   - Always-on implicit flag <kbd>n</kbd> (*no auto capture* mode) improves the readability and efficiency of your regexes.